scionproto/scion/doc/ControlPlanePKI.md

 This comprises all non-object values in the top level of the TRC.

-- __ISD__: 16-bit unsigned integer.
+- __ISD__: 16-bit integer.
 Unique and immutable ISD identifier.
-- __Version__: 64-bit unsigned integer.
+- __Version__: 64-bit integer.
 TRC version, starts at 1.
 All TRC updates must increment this by exactly 1 (i.e., no gaps, no repeats).
-- __BaseVersion__: 64-bit unsigned integer.
+- __BaseVersion__: 64-bit integer.
 Version of the base TRC that anchors this TRC chain.
   In a base TRC this is equal to *Version*.
 - __Description__: UTF-8 string.
 Describes the ISD/TRC in human-readable form (possibly in multiple
   languages).
-- __VotingQuorum__: 8-bit unsigned integer.
+- __VotingQuorum__: 8-bit integer.
 Defines how many voting ASes from this ISD need to agree to be able to modify the TRC.
-- __FormatVersion__: 8-bit unsigned integer.
+- __FormatVersion__: 8-bit integer.
 Version of the TRC format (currently 1).
-- __GracePeriod__: 32-bit unsigned integer.
+- __GracePeriod__: 32-bit integer.
 How long, in seconds, the previous unexpired version of the TRC should still be considered *active*, i.e., `TRC(i)` is still active until the following time has passed (or `TRC(i+2)` has been announced):